AllaboutDee/Project2/readme.md

 What We Offer:
 Interactive Virtual DJ Platform: Mix, loop, and scratch like a pro using our state-of-the-art tools.
-Dynamic Waveform Display: Visualize your tracks in real-time for precise control and seamless transitions (Work in progress).
+Dynamic Waveform Display: Visualize your tracks in real-time for precise control and seamless transitions (work in progress).
 Customizable Features: Tailor your setup to suit your unique style and preferences.
-Educational Resources: Tutorials, guides, and tips to help you master the art of DJing (Work in progress).
+Educational Resources: Tutorials, guides, and tips to help you master the art of DJing (work in progress).

 ![Am I responsive screenshot](assets/images/Desktop%20View.jpg)
 ![Am I responsive screenshot](assets/images/Laptop%20View.jpg)